Yufok1/Convergence_Engine/HOW_TO_USE_CAUSATION_EXPLORER.md

 - **Export Art:** Export as Cinematic MP4 video or interactive HTML
 - **Filters:** Filter by component or causation type (preserves graph positions)
 - **Navigation:** 3D rotation, pan, zoom (default 5% view)
+- **Drag-to-Zoom:** Click and drag a rectangle on the graph to zoom into that area (or hold Shift and drag)
 - **Live Mode:** Real-time updates when backend is running

 ---